bytlabs/BytLabs.MicroserviceTemplate/README.md

 - **Application Layer**: Commands, queries, and application logic
 - **Domain Layer**: Aggregates, entities, and domain logic
 - **Infrastructure Layer**: Database access, external services integration

+## Roadmap

+We are planning to introduce the following enhancements to the BytLabs Microservice Template:

+1. **BytLabs MessageBus Package Integration**:
+   - Leverages Dapr's message bus to handle both event-based pub/sub and command-driven point-to-point communication.
+   - Facilitates seamless communication for integration events and commands between microservices.
+   - Supports the outbox pattern to ensure reliable message delivery and consistency.

+2. **Grafana and Prometheus Integration**:
+   - Add Docker Compose setup for Grafana and Prometheus to enable monitoring and visualization.

+3. **Kubernetes Templates**:
+   - Provide Kubernetes manifests for observability, including configurations for metrics and distributed tracing.

+4. **REST API and gRPC Interface Examples**:
+   - Include examples demonstrating REST API and gRPC interfaces within the template.

+5. **BytLabs IdentityService using Keycloak**:
+   - Integration with an IdentityService implementation using Keycloak, designed to work seamlessly with this microservice template.

+6. **BytLabs IdentityService using IdentityServer**:
+   - Integration with an IdentityService implementation using IdentityServer, designed to work seamlessly with this microservice template.

+7. **BytLabs Gateway Service**:
+   - Integration with a new gateway service using Ocelot, supporting interfaces defined in the microservice template.

+8. **BytLabs Aggregator Service**:
+   - Integration with a new aggregator service that consolidates data from multiple microservices built with this template.

+9. **FileSystem Service**:
+   - Integration with a new FileSystem service managing object storage across all cloud providers, implemented as a separate microservice using this template.

+Stay tuned for updates as we continue enhancing the BytLabs ecosystem!

 ## Contributing